storacha/specs/w3-filecoin.md

 ### `chain-tracker/info`

-A Storefront principal can query state of accepted aggregate by invoking `chain-tracker/info` capability.
+A Storefront principal can query state of an aggregate by invoking `chain-tracker/info` capability.

 > `did:web:web3.storage` invokes capability from `did:key:chain-tracker...`